 San Francisco Museum of Modern Art

 After catching a glimpse of The Legion of Honor’s century-old relics, it’s time to gain some fresh perspectives on art by visiting SFMOMA.
-Regarded as one of the largest museums of modern and contemporary art in the United States, the institution is home to over 30,000 works, including pieces by Henri Matisse, Georgia O’Keeffe, and Zaha Hadid.
+Regarded as one of the largest museums of modern and contemporary art in the United States, the institution in Downtown San Francisco is home to over 30,000 works, including pieces by Henri Matisse, Georgia O’Keeffe, and Zaha Hadid.

 Palace Of Fine Arts

 Whenever you feel like spending some quality time beyond the bustling streets of San Francisco, head over to The Palace of Fine Arts.
-Known for its restoring atmosphere, the venue features an alluring Greco-Roman rotunda and colonnades, artfully planted grounds, and a lagoon, being the perfect spot for some idle afternoon stroll in San Francisco.
+Known for its restoring atmosphere, the venue features an alluring Greco-Roman rotunda and colonnades, artfully planted grounds, and a lagoon.
+It is the perfect spot for some idle afternoon stroll in San Francisco.

 FAQ About San Francisco

 How many days do you need in San Francisco?